 Our capital requirements relate primarily to new store openings, stock repurchases, facilities and systems to support company growth and working capital requirements.
 Our working capital requirements are somewhat seasonal in nature and typically reach their peak near the end of the third and the beginning of the fourth quarters of our fiscal year.
-Historically, we have funded our cash requirements primarily through our cash flow from operations and occasionally from borrowings under our revolving credit facilities.
-Due to the low interest rates currently available, we are using excess cash on deposit to offset bank fees versus investing such funds in an equity market or in interest-bearing deposits.
+Historically, we have funded our cash requirements primarily through our cash flow from operations and occasionally from borrowings under our credit facilities.
+We use excess cash on deposit to offset bank fees and to invest in interest-bearing deposits and securities.